Code-Institute-Submissions/StevenWeir038-Snakes-and-Ladders/TESTING.md

 ![testing-board-display-on-move](docs/readme/testing-board-display-on-move.png "testing-board-display-on-move")

-The code was refactored to the following list comprehension to achieve the same result.
+The code can be refactored to the following list comprehension to achieve the same result.

 ``` python
 board_xy = [" 📌" for x, row in enumerate(board) for y, col in enumerate(row) if col == str_pos]
 ```

+**Revisiting the Board class**

+I struggled with classes early on in the project.
+This prompted further research while I developed the application with a more familiar procedural methodology.
+As some time remained before submission, the code was reviewed with an OOP paradigm in mind.

+Functions developed on their own were moved into the Board class.

 [Return to README.md](README.md)